 Besides the obvious pleasure of having visitors, comes the challenge of ensuring all your guests are comfortable and happy.
 The same basic principles that apply when you visit an Airbnb apartment come into play when your house is filled with family and friends.

-To ensure your holiday is not spent chasing your tail and tending to thier every need, here are some workable tips to get your home guest-ready.
+To ensure your holiday is not spent chasing your tail and tending to their every need, here are some workable tips to get your home guest-ready.
 With a bit of planning, you can enjoy the festivities without being run off your feet.

 Prepare a Loving Welcome

 If your guests have traveled a distance to get to you, prepare for their arrival with something thoughtful and practical.
 Consider that they may be tired or hungry when they arrive.
 Have their room ready so they can just put down their things and relax.

 They may prefer a snack over a big meal so prepare beforehand and give them the option.
 If they have a favorite drink, have that available.

 It will make them feel special and know that you have been thinking about them.
 For special occasions, fresh flowers or opening a gift is a wonderful way to start a holiday.

 The best way to enjoy a home away from home in to have a comfy, cozy bed and bedroom.
 If guests wake up feeling rested, they will feel calm and full of energy.
 At the end of a day, it’s a welcome pleasure to have a comfortable space of your own to retreat to.

 If you do not have a dedicated guest room set up, chances are you will be adapting another area to accommodate your visitors.
 Daybeds mattress are an especially versatile piece of furniture in this situation.